DevExpress/devextreme-cli/README_DEVELOPERS.md

 # Updating Templates

-When updating the template, you must check functionality of generated application.
-Therefore, any change is easier to make first in files in the `testing/sandbox` folder, where you can run the application.
-Then move changes automatically to relevant files in the `templates` folder.
+Changes maked in application located in the `testing/sandbox` folder need moved to temlates located in the `templates` according to changing framework.

 ## Run Updating Templates for Existing Applications